AdaCore/learn/content/courses/intro-to-ada/chapters/arrays.rst

 - first, they show the value 5.0
 - after the addition, they show the value 7.5.

-This is because they are essentialy referring to the same object, but with two different names.
+This is because they are essentially referring to the same object, but with two different names.

 Note that, in the example above, we're using :ada:`Degrees` as an alias of